dabaspark/documentation_scraper/README.md

         "status_forcelist": [500, 502, 503, 504, 404]  // Status codes to retry
     },
     "request_timeout": 10                         // Request timeout in seconds
+    "combine_output": true,                       // combine all docs into one file
+    "combined_file_name": "combined_docs.md"      // name of the combined file output
 }
 ```